Time: 14:00 - 16:00

 Are there any other costs?
 Is there anything I need to bring?

-You will need a copy of Uta Hagen’s book Respect for Acting (either the first or second edition which you can borrow from the library or buy), a notebook, and a pencil.
+You may find a copy of Uta Hagen’s book, Respect for Acting useful (either the first or second edition), a notebook and pen and a pencil and rubber for script annotations.
 You will also need to be dressed in loose-fitting clothing that allows you to move freely and wearing trainers or plimsolls.

 When I've finished, what course can I do next?